Why Russia's invasion of Ukraine could spark a NATO defense spending spree

 The Russian invasion of Ukraine is unleashing a new era of military spending across Europe.
-Member countries of the North Atlantic Treaty Organization, such as Germany, have done an about-face on military spending in recent weeks.
+Member countries of the North Atlantic Treaty Organization, such as Germany, have done an about-face on its defense budget in recent weeks.

-"The Russian invasion of Ukraine was a wake-up call for a lot of Germans, for politicians, and for voters, who previously I think, would have been skeptical that military power could still be an important tool of influence in Europe today," said Sophia Besch, senior research fellow at the Center for European reform, in an interview with CNBC.
+"The Russian invasion of Ukraine was a wake-up call for a lot of Germans, for politicians and for voters, who previously would have been skeptical that military power could still be an important tool of influence in Europe today," said Sophia Besch, senior research fellow at the Centre for European Reform, in an interview with CNBC.

 Watch the video above to find out how the Russian invasion of Ukraine could set off a surge in military spending across Europe.